 The Oncology Nursing Society collaborated with a panel of oncology healthcare professionals through rigorous systematic review of randomized clinical trials designed to establish the evidence-based efficacy of interventions to manage hot flashes in women with breast cancer and men with prostate cancer.

-The following resources are available regarding the ONS Guideline for Hot Flashes in Women with Breast Cancer and Men with Prostate Cancer: Oncology Nursing Forum Guideline; Clinical Journal of Oncology Nursing summary article; Oncology Nursing Forum systematic review; and additional resources to support patient care.
+The following resources are available regarding the ONS Guidelines™ for Treatment-Related Hot Flashes in Women with Breast Cancer and Men with Prostate Cancer: Oncology Nursing Forum Guideline; Clinical Journal of Oncology Nursing summary article; Oncology Nursing Forum systematic review; and additional resources to support patient care.